+Are you looking for things to do in Hendersonville, NC?
 Just over the border into North Carolina is the mountaintop town of Hendersonville, NC.
 There are lots of things to enjoy, but the thing Hendersonville, North Carolina is most famous for is their apple orchards!
-If you are planning a trip to Hendersonville, we’ve got all the info you’ll need to enjoy a day trip or weekend getaway any time of year.
+If you are planning a trip to Hendersonville, we’ve got all the info you’ll need to fill your day with fun, or enjoy a day trip or weekend getaway any time of year.

 - Justus Apple Orchard